Few things in mobile are more difficult to do well than security.

 No two security rules or approaches are alike, making it very easy to overlook something, which can turn into a data breach.
 IT must know the most common security mistakes found in mobile and how to avoid them.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 Don't make security an afterthought

-In many organizations, IT security teams are often synonymous with telling people what they cannot do, and enacting cryptic password policies that result in the "Post-It Password."
+In many organizations, IT security teams are often synonymous with telling people what they cannot do, and enacting cryptic password policies that result in the "Post-it password."
 So what do people do?
 They ignore mobile security tips because they see them as a nuisance, preventing them from getting their work done.

-When building applications, sometimes companies will go to security for their final okay right before rollout, and chances are that they'll say no, ending up with delays in deployment.
+When building applications, sometimes companies will go to security for their final OK right before rollout, and chances are that they'll say no, ending up with delays in deployment.
 Best-in-class organizations involve their security teams right from the start and build security into the entire development process.

 Don't assume perimeter protection is enough

 IT used to be taught that the best way to secure your network is to build a giant moat around it and let very few trusted people inside of it.
 The problem?
 The perimeter-defense approach assumes employees are inside the network, and that is in direct contrast to what mobile is all about.

 Today's mobile-first world requires a multi-tiered security approach, with the focus on the data itself.
 At the device level, companies should use an enterprise mobility management suite as a bare minimum to protect devices.
 Businesses also must protect the applications themselves.
 Multifactor authentication is very common now, but is not required; sometimes even just a username and password or biometric marker is enough.
 IT needs to protect the data, both at rest on the device and in motion when accessed by the application.